 A wigwag is a railroad grade crossing signal that warns of an approaching train.

 Like the wigwag, the maintainer stands between a rail system and threats to its physical safety and efficiency.
 The maintainer’s job is to perform essential maintenance, keeping the infrastructure in its best operational shape.
 Think “peak performance.”
-And, it will come as no surprise that maintainers are essential to addressing and resolving system-based problems, troubleshooting for both planned and unplanned events that could impact tons of freight, millions of passengers, and the good life we enjoy as consumers.
+And, it will come as no surprise that maintainers are essential to addressing and resolving railroad maintenance issues, system-based problems, troubleshooting for both planned and unplanned events that could impact tons of freight, rail safety of millions of passengers, and the good life we enjoy as consumers.

 The maintainer’s job also demands a high level of domain-specific expertise.
 It’s common to see maintainers who have 25+ years of experience on the job, with expertise in a specific rail or metro network.
 For example, a maintainer that works in the Philadelphia area is a ‘Philly’ expert.
 That person has a particular set of skills and knowledge on that network, and is likely to have an in-depth understanding of nearly every element of that system.

 Since 1980, the density of rail traffic has increased by 200% and the average volume of freight carried per train has increased 63%.4 This increased capacity puts an even greater spotlight on the maintainers and the systems they use.
 Some rail systems are 50 years old or more, and all are complex.